vermiceli/nes-contra-us/README.md

 ```
 |-- docs - supplemental documentation
 |   |-- attachments - files used in other documentation
+|   |-- debugging - files used to help debugging
 |   |-- diagrams - mermaid diagram files documenting program flow
 |   |-- lua_scripts - lua scripts for mesen and fceux
 |   |-- sprite_library - extracted sprites for ease of viewing